 Your choice is what’s best for you.

-Choosing to speak about what you’ve been through to someone you trust is important and therapeutic.
-Reaching out to a therapist or advocate is a good way to explore options for self care after sexual assault.
+Choosing to speak about what you’ve been through to someone you trust is vital.
+This person can be anyone and does not need to be a police officer or your company.
+Finding other survivors helps.
+Reaching out to a therapist and women’s advocates is a great self care path after sexual assault.

-It is up to you if you want to report your sexual assault to the police, your company or your union.
+It is your choice if you want to report the sexual harassment you’ve endured to the police, your company or your union.
 This can be re traumatizing.
-Sharing your story with a trusted journalist has become a popular choice.
+Sharing your story with a reputable/trusted journalist or outlet has become a popular choice as well as seeking legal remedies.

 Rape test kits are available in most hospitals, and crew members have used them in cities outside of their home base.
 Know that using a rape test, as well as making a police report is an added component to documenting what happened to you.